YASHVIU/Python-chat-app/README.md

 An application which enables Visually Imapired people to communicate (Chat).
 It uses a client to client communication model.
-Initially when the user opens the application, the interface reads out  all the steps, for eg:

  # How it Works?
 **System :** Please say Yes to open and No to continue.